- Resource Consumption- The level of resources needed or used by a society

-- the introduction of the Millennium Development Goals in 2000 led to a fall in the number of the extremely poor in these countries, especially China.
-Unfortunately, much of SSA still remains in the poor despite the introduction of the MDGs.
+- The introduction of the Millennium Development Goals in 2000 led to a fall in the number of people living in extreme poverty in countries like China, India and Brazil.
+Unfortunately, much of Sub-Saharan Africa still remains poor despite the introduction of the MDGs.

-- Increase in government spending in some BRICs economies as well as LICs in healthcare delivery, education, access to better sanitation etc, leading to a reduction in unemployment and a general increase in the quality of life and standards of living
+- Increase in government spending in some BRICs economies, as well as LICs, in healthcare, education, access to better sanitation etc, leading to a reduction in unemployment and a general increase in the quality of life and standards of living

-- Globalization, meaning increasing access to emerging markets by TNCs for cheap labor, resources and large markets for manufactured goods.
+- Globalization, i.e increasing access to emerging markets by TNCs for cheap labor, resources and large markets for manufactured goods.

 - Rising incomes and changing lifestyles, leading to an increase in the demand for high-value manufactured goods.

-- Technological advancement: As people in many parts of the world have access to technology for the production of goods and services.
-This means job creation in developing economies with access to technology such as the internet services ( which may enable the setting up of businesses such as Mpeso (mobile money transfer) in Kenya.
+- Technological advancement: People in most parts of the world now have access to technology for the production of goods and services.
+This leads to job creation in developing economies with access to technology such as internet services (which may help in starting businesses. e.g Mpeso (mobile money transfer) in Kenya.

-Despite a fall in the number of people living in extreme poverty in most LICs, it is important to note that this reduction varies from country to country.
-It is also worth noting that even though a significant reduction in number people living in extreme poverty gap globally, there is evidence to suggest that in some countries the rich continue to get richer whilst the poor is getting poorer.
+Despite a fall in the number of people living in extreme poverty in most LICs, it is essential to note that this reduction varies from country to country.
+It is also worth noting that even though there is a significant decrease in the number of people living in extreme poverty globally, there is evidence to suggest that in some countries the rich are getting richer whilst the poor are getting poorer.
 In other words, there is an enormous inequality gap in the distribution of wealth in some countries.